 Hours are only good within the year they are worked and do not carry over to the next year.

-Who can do volunteer assessment hours?
+Who can do volunteer hours?

 Volunteer hours are performed by parents and family members aged 14 and older (at

 the discretion of the Committee Chair, Event Coordinator, or as required by the type of event).